Siamese Foundation Models for Crystal Structure Prediction: Results

-\subsubsection{DAO-G excels in generating polymorphic structures}
+\subsection{DAO-G excels in generating polymorphic structures}

 In crystallography, polymorphism refers to the phenomenon in which a compound can crystallize into multiple distinct crystal structures.
 These polymorphs often exhibit diverse physicochemical properties, underscoring the importance of identifying the optimal structures for specific applications.
 Developing a generative model capable of capturing the structural diversity of polymorphs is crucial yet challenging.
 Such a model would need to account for the geometric variations in atomic arrangements and energetics that give rise to different polymorphic forms.
-To evaluate whether DAO-G can effectively generate polymorphs, we select several representative groups of polymorphs from the MP-20 test set, with the number of conformations ranging from 2 to 4.
-The results, as shown in \cref{fig:generation_analysis}(b), demonstrate that DAO-G successfully generates diverse conformations for the same chemical composition, achieving remarkably low RMSE values in each case.
-For example, for the case of $\text{Ni}_6\text{O}_2\text{F}_{10}$, which has 4 distinct conformations in the test set, we generate 20 samples for each conformation, resulting in a total of 80 ($=20\times 4$) generated structures in total.
-We can observe that all the 4 different conformations are hit successfully by the generated structures, with correspondingly low RMSE values of 0.0063, 0.0305, 0.0309, and 0.0049, respectively.
-This demonstrates the model's ability to accurately capture and replicate the structural diversity of polymorphic systems.
+To evaluate whether DAO-G can effectively generate polymorphs, we report some quantitative statistics, considering cases with 2-, 3-, and 4-polymorphs.
+For each category, we report: 1) the number of such cases in the dataset; 2) the proportion of cases where all polymorphs are successfully generated; 3) the proportion where only part of the polymorphs are recovered; 4) the proportion where none of the polymorphs are recovered.
+The results in \cref{fig:generation_analysis}b show that: the all-success rates are 72.2\%, 54.5\%, and 81.8\% for 2-, 3-, and 4-polymorph cases, respectively.
+Notably, our model successfully generates most (81.8\%) of the 4-polymorph structures, demonstrating the strong capability of DAO-G in polymorphic structure generation.
+The occurrence of "All Failed" cases is rare, observed only at $n$=2 with a rate of 5.7\%, and completely absent for $n$=3 and $n$=4.
+It is observed that the success rate does not exhibit a systematic change with an increasing number of polymorphs.
+We attribute this to the limited sample size available for higher-order polymorphs, which results in high variance in the estimated success rates, preventing strong conclusions about systematic behavior.
+Furthermore, we select a representative case from the MP-20 test set for visualization. \cref{fig:generation_analysis}c demonstrates that DAO-G successfully generates diverse conformations for the same chemical composition, achieving remarkably low RMSE values in each case.
+For the case of $\text{Ni}_6\text{O}_2\text{F}_{10}$, which has 4 distinct conformations in the test set, we generate 20 samples for each conformation, resulting in a total of 80 ($=20\times 4$) generated structures.
+We can observe that all the 4 different conformations are hit successfully by the generated structures, with correspondingly low RMSE values of 0.0063, 0.0305, 0.0309, and 0.0049.
+This indicates the model's ability to accurately capture and replicate the structural diversity of polymorphic systems.
+More visualizations see \cref{sec:Polymorph_more_vis}.

-\subsubsection{Energy-Guided Sampling by DAO-P Contributes to Higher-Stability Generation}
+\subsection{Energy-Guided Sampling by DAO-P Contributes to Higher-Stability Generation}